|

 short as 5 minutes per side.
 This is not a new hearing and

-is allowed as to why the Referee applied Nevada unemployment law
+only argument is allowed as to why the Referee

-wrong.
 Many employees now want to get an attorney to do

-this appeal, but it may now be too late since only the evidence
+this appeal, but it may be too late since only the evidence

 evidence or the argument was not fully prepared and presented,

 level.
-But when in doubt, always contact an attorney and
+When in doubt, always contact a

 it is a good idea to do it before the first hearing.

-Reno Unemployment rights and benefits
+Reno Unemployment rights and benefits lawyers

 Unlike the initial appeal where a Referee